HNDRXX: Future Drops Second Hip Hop Album In Two Weeks, Third One Coming?

 — Perekisi???? (@TumishoMabusela) February 24, 2017

-Further, “HNDRXX” had the twitter world in their feelings.
+Further, HNDRXX had the Twitter world in their feelings.
 Simply search the social media website and you will find a list of memes and lyrics about people hitting up their ex-lovers.

 bumpin #HNDRXX bout to send handwritten letters to all my exes with these stamps @1future sent pic.twitter.com/ZDPmWMGElr